-The Trust's website went live in June 2013.
+The Trust's website is live.
 The website presents information to the public on what is offered at Wentworth Park and gives easy access to the answers to frequently asked questions.
 The Trust's annual report is also available on the site.